gomlx/gomlx/README.md

 * ML layers library with some of the most popular machine learning "layers": dense (simple FFN layer),
   activation functions, Layer Normalization, Batch Normalization, Convolutions, Pooling, Dropout, Multi-Head-Attention (for transformer layers), PiecewiseLinear (for calibration and normalization).
 * Training library, with some pretty-printing.
-Including plots for Jupyter notebook, using [Bash Kernel](https://github.com/takluyver/bash_kernel).
+Including plots for Jupyter notebook, using [GoNB, a Go Kernel](https://github.com/janpfeifer/gonb).
   * Also, various debugging tools: collecting values for particular nodes for plotting, simply logging  the value of nodes during training, stack-trace of the code where nodes are created (TODO: automatic printing stack-trace when a first NaN appears during training).